FAU-LAP/NOMAD-CAMELS/README.md

 Fixes:
 - removed bad version numbers from metadata
 - fixed an issue with the databroker catalog not being set
+- channel-metadata is now consistent over several measurements (metadata was lost because of mutable datatype)

 ### 1.4.2
 Changes: